tero-saarinen/sketch-library-setup/readme.md

 |:--- |
 | <img src="img/constructors-dark.jpg" width="181" height="78"/> |

+Constructors are elements that often serve no purpose in isolation but are repeatedly used within components and pre-compositions.
+Constructors are meant to control backgrounds, shapes, shadows etc.

 | Components |
 |:--- |
 | <img src="img/components-dark.jpg" width="419" height="154"/> |

+Components are isolated elements that have a clear meaning as standalone elements.
+For example buttons, text fields, radios and checkboxes fall under this category.

 | Pre-compositions |
 |:--- |
 | <img src="img/pre-compositions-dark.jpg" width="720" height="249"/> |

+Pre-compositions are collections of constructors and components that form more complex elements that are used repeatedly in compositions.

 ---